 With a sharp chef's knife, split chicken breasts in half horizontally.
 Working one piece at a time, place inside a plastic zipper-lock bag and pound with a meat pounder or the bottom of a skillet to an even 1/4-inch thickness.
 Transfer to a large bowl.

 Add 1 1/2 cups buttermilk and minced garlic to bowl.
 Season with 2 tablespoons kosher salt and 1 teaspoon freshly ground black pepper.
 Turn chicken with hands until salt, pepper, and garlic are evenly incorporated and all the chicken is coated in buttermilk mixture.
 Transfer to a large zipper-lock bag, press out the air, and seal.
-Refrigerate for at least 4 hours and up to overnight (see note above).
+Refrigerate for at least 4 hours and up to overnight (see note).

 Meanwhile, place bread slices on a rack set in a rimmed baking sheet.
 Leave out on counter for at least 4 hours and up to overnight until mostly dried.